Adjunct A/Prof Gabriella Heruc

 Clinic Director and Accredited Practising Dietitian

-She has worked in the eating disorders, disordered eating and mental health field for almost 20 years, and she has the right experience to help you cope with the psychological and behavioural aspects to eating.
+She has worked in the eating disorders, disordered eating and mental health field for over 20 years, and she has the right experience to help you cope with the psychological and behavioural aspects to eating.
 Gabbi is on the Steering Committee for the National Eating Disorders Collaboration, is a member of Dietitians Australia (DA), and is a past convenor for the DA's Eating Disorders Interest Group.
 In addition, she has training in Motivational Interviewing, Maudsley Family-Based Therapy, Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy for Eating Disorders and Avoidant Restrictive Food Intake Disorder (ARFID), SOS Approach to Fussy Eating, Adolescent-Focused Therapy (AFT) and Sports Nutrition from the Australian Institute of Sport.
-Gabbi is also a Credentialed Eating Disorder Clinician, and Credentialing Director and Past President of the Australia & New Zealand Academy for Eating Disorders.
+Gabbi is also a Credentialed Eating Disorder Clinician, and Credentialing Director and a Past President of the Australia & New Zealand Academy for Eating Disorders.

 Accredited Practising Dietitian

-Sharonne Symonds
+Sharonne Symonds - Currently on leave

-BSc(Hons, Nutrition & Dietetics), BApSc(Exercise Science), CEDC
+BSc(Hons, Nutrition & Dietetics), BApSc(Exercise Science), CEDC-D

 Accredited Practising Dietitian